 The walkway crosses open farmland to Mt Davidson, where it enters Ngati Tama land.
 It then follows the pipeline route along the ridge tops before descending to the Wai Pingao Stream.

 The walkway continues across the Wai Pingao Stream bridge before climbing to the Parininihi Ridge high point and descending to the junction with the Mt Messenger Track.

 The walkway continues along the cliff tops to the historic stock tunnel, where the track ends.

 Getting to the peak of Mt Taranaki is no small feat – and one to be avoided in winter.
 But avid hikers keen to take on the 12.6km tramp up 2518m will enjoy quite the view and sense of accomplishment.

-For non mountaineers, the best time to climb the mountain is during January to April when the mountain is often clear of snow and ice, other than in the crater.
+For non-mountaineers, the best time to climb the mountain is from January to April when the mountain is often clear of snow and ice, other than in the crater.

 Please respect the spiritual significance to Maori of this mighty ancestor by not standing on the very highest point.

 The adventure will take between 8-10 hours from start to finish, but the views from the top will make the journey worth it.
 Look down the eroding western slopes to the lahar-covered farmland.
 South is Fanthams Peak and North is the Ahukawakawa Swamp and out to the Kaitake Range.